camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 }
 ```

-If the provided job handler wrapper does not fit your needs, you can easily extend or replace
+If the provided job handler wrapper does not fit your needs, you can extend or replace
-it with your job handler implementation that takes care of invoking the connector functions.
+it with your job handler implementation that handles invoking the Connector functions.
-Your custom job handler needs to create a `ConnectorContext` that the connector function can use
+Your custom job handler needs to create a `ConnectorContext` that the Connector function can use
-to handle variables, secrets, and connector results.
+to handle variables, secrets, and Connector results.